andreas-jonsson/VirtualXT/tools/package/itch/README.rasberrypi.txt

 Copy all files to the root directory of a FAT32 formated SDCard.
-(Only RasberryPi 3 and 4 is supported at this time.)
+VirtualXT can run on a RasberryPi 3/4/5 although RasberryPi 5 is not well tested.

 The default boot order is SD:A.img, SD:C.img, USB:RAW.
 Note that USB drives are not plug and play.
 They need to be inserted and removed while the system